 I also value conversations with my friends, they are the people I share my innermost self with and ultimately if their partner is also present I do not feel as comfortable sharing my deepest darkest hopes and desires in front of them.
-Therefore if a friends partner is included in the conversation can be far more superficial, which is fine, but if it’s the case where you do not necessarily get to see a particular friend as often as you’d like it can feel like a waste of friendship time only indulging in shallow chit chat.
+Therefore if a friends partner is included in the conversation, it can be far more superficial, which is fine, but if it’s the case where you do not necessarily get to see a particular friend as often as you’d like it can feel like a waste of friendship time only indulging in shallow chit chat.

 Then there’s option B. Take myself out of the third wheel equation.
 Unfortunately it may mean seeing certain friends less but then if you don’t feel you can tell them everything you want to when you see each other what sort of a friendship do you have anyway?

 It may also mean you spend more time alone.
 Being a free independent ‘able to do what I please, when I please and how I please’ woman I have no issue doing things alone and in the past actually found it somewhat empowering to say I was doing x or going to y alone.
 Having said that, when the choice of whether I do certain things alone is taken away from me, I don’t know if I find it as empowering as I used to.